vikas1412/siksha/README.md

 # Siksha web app

-Siksha django based app for online exams and a lot more!!
+Siksha django based app for a unique experience in online exams on the go!
+Thanks!